Superbloom: Necessary conditions and sequence of events

 At Carrizo Plain in California, different annual plant species compose color patches of the hills (Temblor Range and Caliente Range) and the valley floor (Soda Lake).
 Dominant color patches of hills are bright yellow (Monolopia lanceolata, Caulanthus inflatus), purple (Phacelia tanacetifolia), magenta/dark pink (Castilleja exserta), and orange (Eschscholzia californica, Mentzelia pectinata).
-Dominant color patches of the valley floor are golden yellow (Monolopia stricta, Leptosyne calliopsidea), pale yellow (Layia munzii), purple (Phacelia ciliata), and light pink (Caulanthus anceps).
+Dominant color patches of the valley floor are golden yellow (Monolopia stricta, Leptosyne calliopsidea), pale yellow (Layia munzii), purple (Phacelia ciliata), and light pink (Streptanthus anceps).

 Tourism effects

-Superblooms increase public awareness of California's rural Federal public lands and the state's rich floristic diversity.
+Superblooms increase public awareness of California's rural federal public lands and the state's rich floristic diversity.
 It can also have a positive, although brief, effect on the local rural economy.
-Too much public visitation in such a short time period; however, can have negative impacts.
+Too much public visitation in such a short time period, however, can have negative impacts.
 In 2019, massive traffic jams prompted Lake Elsinore, California to shut down access to Walker Canyon, a major access route for viewing the superbloom.
 Dense concentrations of visitors walking off-trail can cause damage or uproot the plants.

+The 2023 California super bloom followed a few months of wetter than average weather.
+The superbloom phenomenon was large enough to be seen from space by NASA's Landsat 9 satellite and has attracted many visitors.